10 Best Payroll Software for Small Businesses In 2026

 BambooHR is a people-focused HR platform with built-in payroll that helps small businesses manage employee records, time off, hiring, and pay from one central place.
 It is known for its clean interface and strong HR foundation, making it a popular choice for growing teams that want better organization without complexity.

-Payroll & HR Features: BambooHR offers payroll with automatic tax calculations and filings, direct deposit, and support for hourly and salaried employees, mainly for U.S.-based teams.
-On the HR side, it shines with employee records, time-off tracking, performance management, applicant tracking, onboarding, and detailed reports.
+Payroll & HR Features: BambooHR offers a comprehensive suite of payroll features, including automatic tax calculations and filings, direct deposit, multi-state payroll support, benefits administration, and employee self-service tools, mainly for U.S.-based teams.
+Key features also include employee records, time-off tracking, performance management, applicant tracking, onboarding, and detailed reports.
 Compared to more IT-heavy platforms, BambooHR focuses more on core HR workflows tied closely with payroll.

 Ease of Use: BambooHR is widely appreciated for being easy to navigate, even for non-HR users.
 Setup is straightforward, and everyday tasks like approving time off or running payroll feel simple.
 The interface is clean and intuitive, which makes it less intimidating than larger all-in-one systems.